-We may fail to achieve and maintain the adequacy of internal control over financial reporting as required by the Sarbanes-Oxley Act.
+We may fail to maintain the adequacy of internal control over financial reporting as required by the Sarbanes-Oxley Act.

-In June 2013, our Common Shares became registered under the U.S. Securities Exchange Act of 1934, as amended, and listed on the NYSE-MKT and, accordingly, we became subject to the reporting and other requirements of the U.S. federal securities laws that apply to foreign private issuers, including the requirement to maintain effective internal controls over financial reporting pursuant to Section 404 of the Sarbanes-Oxley Act ("SOX").
+Our Common Shares are registered under the U.S. Securities Exchange Act of 1934, as amended, and listed on the NYSE MKT and, accordingly, we are subject to the reporting and other requirements of the U.S. federal securities laws that apply to foreign private issuers, including the requirement to maintain effective internal controls over financial reporting pursuant to Section 404 of the Sarbanes-Oxley Act ("SOX").
 SOX requires management to do an annual assessment of our internal controls over financial reporting, and for our external auditors to conduct an independent assessment of their effectiveness.
-As a new reporting company, we were not required to conduct such annual assessment until the completion of fiscal 2013, and we will be exempted from the management assessment reporting and auditor attestation requirements in respect of our first annual assessment.